-When it comes to running your own business, staying on top of record keeping is a constant challenge.
-You may have entered the farming profession to spend less time in front of a screen, but failing to keep careful records will put you at a disadvantage compared to your competitors, but means you maybe spending time and money on areas of your business that are not effecitive.
+When it comes to running your own livestock business, staying on top of animal record keeping is a constant challenge.
+You may have entered the farming profession to spend less time in front of a screen, but failing to keep detailed livestock records will not only put you at a disadvantage compared to your competitors, but means you maybe spending time and money on areas of your business that are not effecitive.

 Beginning farmers often believe they can rely on memory alone, but without careful records, you’ll miss crucial details and compromise your profit potential.
 After all, it’s practically impossible to manage what you do not measure.